krivenko/QInchworm.jl/docs/src/index.md

 [Keldysh.jl](https://github.com/kleinhenz/Keldysh.jl) and exact diagonalization tools of [KeldyshED.jl](https://github.com/krivenko/KeldyshED.jl).

+There is also an [example page](@ref example) showing how to use QInchworm.jl to solve a quantum impurity problem in thermodynamic equilibrium and to compute two-point correlation functions for it.

 [^1]: [Inchworm quasi Monte Carlo for quantum impurities.
        Hugo U. R. Strand, Joseph Kleinhenz and Igor Krivenko.]
       (arXiv link)